Skip to main content

 The Symbolism of the Three Sets of 14 Generations

 In Neville’s framework, the three sets of 14 generations symbolise the complete cycle of manifestation through the Law of Assumption.
 The number 14, being twice 7, reflects a doubling of spiritual perfection and completion—7 itself representing wholeness and divine order.
 This doubling also echoes the creation story in Genesis, where creation unfolds in two distinct phases, reinforcing the idea of a full, deliberate process of bringing the imagined reality into existence.
-Each set of 14 marks a key stage in the evolution of consciousness—from awakening the “I AM” identity, through refinement and persistence, to the final realisation of the desired state—mapping the inner journey of assuming and manifesting your vision.
+Each set of 14 marks a key stage in the evolution of self-deception— from awakening the “I AM” identity, through refinement and persistence, to the final realisation of the desired state— mapping the inner journey of assuming and manifesting your vision.

 • First set (Abraham to David): This stage symbolises the initial establishment of faith and identity — the planting of the seed state of consciousness.
 It is the “fathering” of a multitude, the joyful expectation, and the mastering of inner contradictions, culminating in the beloved David, the foundational “I AM” assumption made stable and loved.